Mangul-Lab-USC/benchmarking_SV/README.md

 ### Compare deletion inferred from WGS data with the gold standard

 The scripts to compare the deletions inferred by the SV-caller versus  the true deletions is available at

+### Downsampling the WGS samples

+-- Varuni please uplaod the python script we used for downsamping